ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 - **Configuration options for payment methods** (examples from AbaShop):
   - Credit check before, during, or after payment selection.
-  - Time interval for updating the credit check.
+  - Time interval for updating the credit check query.
   - Invoice option for credit yellow (yes/no), no match (yes/no), or in case of connection error (yes/no).
   - Restriction to shopping carts from CHF X to CHF Y.
   - Minimum order amounts for displaying the invoice option.